altimater/PokemonSunMoonRNGTool/README.md

 ## Description
 This is the Pokemon Sun Moon RNG Tool.

+I recommend using wwwwwwzx's [3DSRNGTool](https://github.com/wwwwwwzx/3DSRNGTool).
+This is more convenient.

 ## Notes
 Even if something goes wrong with the use of this software, the author assumes no responsibility.
 Also, there is a possibility that the output result is wrong.